 For stages with more than one video, do I have to do the videos back-to-back?

-Do I have to do them on the exact dates?
+Do I have to do the stages on the exact dates?

 You actually have a 50 hour window in which to do each stage thanks to the wonder of a round planet and multiple time zones.
 To feel part of the Tour experience, we strongly encourage you to ride the stage during that window.

-To get the badge, you have to do each stage in the app and in the 50-hour window.
+To get the badge, you have to do each stage in the app within the 50-hour window.

-Do I have to have The Sufferfest app in order to complete The ToS?
+Do I have to have The SUF app in order to complete The ToS?